Meet the Kid Think Team

 Gabriella Galeazzi ’15.
 Gabbi’s senior thesis explored whether children remember more or less from fantastical stories.
 She earned a Masters in Counseling at Boston College.

 Kathryn Graf ’14.
-Kathryn’s senior thesis explored the nuanced relationship between adolescent inhibitory control and abstract reasoning.
-She is working towards a Masters in Nursing.
+Kathryn’s senior thesis explored the nuanced relationship between adolescent inhibitory control and abstract reasoning and went on to pursue a degree in nursing.

 Christina Lavigne, ’13.
 Christina’s senior thesis project investigated the relationship between inhibitory control and anxiety in middle childhood.
 She is now taking some time off before pursuing a graduate degree.

 Ana León ’16.
 Ana’s independent study explored children’s understanding of ownership transfers.
-She is now earning a Masters degree in Neuroscience and Education at Columbia University.
+She earned a Masters degree in Neuroscience and Education at Columbia University.

 Beth Moriarty ’12.
 Beth earned her Master’s Degree in School Psychology at Tufts University.